dagargo/overwitch/README.md

 ## Adding devices

 Hopefully, Overbridge 2 devices could be easily added in the `overbridge.c` file.
-However, since Overwitch works only with the first found device at the moment, if you have several devices, connect only the one that you want to use for now.

 To define a new device, just add a new struct like this and add the new constant to the array.
 USB PIDs are already defined there.
-Try to use the same names as in the device and capitalize the first letter or use acronyms.

-For instance, if you are adding the Analog Rytm MKII, you could do it like this.
-Naming style might subject to change.
+For instance, if you are adding the Analog Rytm MKII, you could do it like in the example below.

 Notice that the definition of the device must match the device itself, so outputs and inputs amount must match the ones the device has and must be in the same order.
 As this struct defines the device, an input is a port the device will read data from and an output is a port the device will write data to.

+Naming style might be subject to change.

 ```
 static const struct overbridge_device_desc ARMK2_DESC = {